 You think I wasn’t afraid?
 You think I wasn’t terrified in every way?

-You think I didn’t imagine myself in the Middle East – alone – with no knowledge of the language, or customs, or how to get myself through whatever may happen, and I DIDN’T get afraid?
+You think that I didn’t imagine myself in the Middle East, 6,000 miles from home – alone – with no knowledge of the language, customs, or how to get myself through whatever might happen, and I didn’t get afraid?

 The furthest I’d ever been from home was Puerto Rico.
 The oldest place I’d ever been was Jamestown, Virginia.
-And, I mean…we’re Puerto Ricans from Virginia, so it’s not like those felt all that strange or scary at all.
+And, I mean…we’re Puerto Ricans from Virginia, so it’s not like any of that had felt all that strange or scary at all.

-And yet there I was boarding a plane for a 5,000 mile trip to a place I knew nothing of, and from which there was no return, and no turning back.
+And yet there I was boarding a plane for a 6,000 mile trip to a place I knew nothing of, and from which there was no easy return, and no turning back.

-I chose the Middle East because, though there are places all over the world I’d be thrilled to see and excited to visit – with old places and ancient things – this place was absolutely the furthest from what seemed normal, safe, comfortable.
+I chose the Middle East because, though there are places all over the world I’d be thrilled to see and excited to visit – with old places and ancient things – this place was absolutely the furthest from what seemed normal, safe, comfortable to me.
 The culture.
 The language.
-EVERYTHING was so opposite of all I had known and experienced in my life until then.
+Everything was so opposite of all I had known and experienced in my life until then.

 I went because this place scared me beyond all other places, while still being within the realm of what was possible and not entirely reckless (safe, accommodating, etc).